EvgeniiChaikin/colibre_webpage/README.md

 ```

 Note that
 1. Each leaf of the tree is a directory with no subdirectories.
-The script expects that it contains `index.html` file with the plot;
+The script expects that it contains `index.html` file with the plots;
 2. Names of all leaf nodes must start with `z?.?_` prefix where
 the first and second question marks are the first and second digit of the value
 of the redshift at which plots for the respective directory are made;